US company says its moon landing attempt is in jeopardy because of an engine problem

 Highlighting Monday's moonshot was the long-delayed initial test flight of the Vulcan rocket from Cape Canaveral Space Force Station.
 The 202-foot (61-meter) rocket is essentially an upgraded version of ULA’s hugely successful workhorse Atlas V, which is being phased out along with the company’s Delta IV.
 Jeff Bezos' rocket company, Blue Origin, provided the Vulcan's two main engines.

-ULA declared success once the lander was free of the rocket's upper stage, nearly an hour into the flight and before the power trouble.
-“Yee-haw!” shouted chief executive Tory Bruno.
-"I am so thrilled, I can’t tell you how much.”
+ULA declared success once the lander was free of the rocket's upper stage, nearly an hour into the flight and before the spacecraft's propulsion system malfunctioned and prevented the solar panel from properly pointing toward the sun.
+The lander is equipped with engines and thrusters for maneuvering, not only during the cruise to the moon but for lunar descent.

 Next month, SpaceX will provide the lift for a lander from Intuitive Machines.
 The Nova-C lander's more direct one-week route could see both spacecraft attempting to land within days or even hours of one another.